mrspeaker/pickpocket/README.md

   * Finish react-fiying
     * enter to import
     * reset treepath on delete-all-text
-    * esc to close
-    * don't lose focus on click
-    * don't unmodal on click

   * store "open in editor" checkbox as pref (or storage)
   * preview selected img
   * enter to select